joanseg/The-Positioning-Manual/chapters/12-What-you-will-need-to-turn-your-specialization-decision-into-a-strong-market-position.md

 - They can stumble across you guesting on a podcast, giving a talk for someone else's audience in a webinar or at a conference, running an ad for your email course, or elsewhere online.
 As part of the content you are creating for someone else's audience, you can have what's known as a call to action that directs interested parties to your email course page.
 - They can notice you talking about your email course in your regular lead nurture content.
 This means they're already on your list, but perhaps your email course hasn't caught their attention before now because they weren't interested or ready to take action until now, or perhaps this is just the first time they've noticed you talking about it.

 Definitely make your decision about how you want to earn trust after someone becomes a lead (lead nurture) based on what's best for you and your business.
-I hope you see that there are some real differences between the personalized, automated approach when compared to something that looks more like broadcast publication.
+I hope you see that there are some real differences between the personalized, automated approach compared to something that looks more like broadcast publication.
 I think the latter gets unfairly overlooked because it's more work, but it has some benefits that I hope are now apparent to you.

 Again, you can combine approaches and I've seen that work very well, and I do that myself in my own business.
 Overall, just make sure you're choosing your approach based on its actual merits when applied to your business over the long term, not based simply on convenience or the short-term emotional ROI of one approach over the other.

-# A Relevant Offer, Or Ladder Of Relevant Offerings
+# Asset 4: A Relevant Offer, Or Ladder Of Relevant Offerings

 Let's talk about the next thing you need to turn your specialization decision into a strong market position: a ladder of relevant offerings.